-- Sensor data (in the form of audio files) used by the robot to perform speech recognition9; - The set of all possible transcription for each user utterance; - The final command produced during the natural language analysis process; - Intermediate information produced or used by the natural language understanding system during the analysis as, for example, syntactic information.
+- Sensor data (in the form of audio files) used by the robot to perform speech recognition 12; - The set of all possible transcription for each user utterance; - The final command produced during the natural language analysis process; - Intermediate information produced or used by the natural language understanding system during the analysis as, for example, syntactic information.

 Formats and interfaces for the transmission of internal robot data will be provided to the teams well before the Competitions.
+Please note that, according to the procedure described by Section 5.3.5 and to the definitions of 'offline' and 'online' used for the other benchmarks13, all data acquisition occurs offline.